-Site U1370 was selected as a drilling target because (1) its microbial activities and cell counts were expected to be characteristic of midway between gyre center and the southern gyre edge and (2) its basement age renders it a reasonable location for testing the extent of sediment-basement interaction in a moderately sedimented region 74-80 Ma basaltic basement.
+Site U1370 (proposed Site SPG-11B) was selected as a drilling target because (1) its microbial activities and cell counts were expected to be characteristic of midway between gyre center and the southern gyre edge and (2) its basement age renders it a reasonable location for testing the extent of sediment-basement interaction in a moderately sedimented region of 74- 80 Ma basaltic basement.

-- 1. To document the habitats, metabolic activities, genetic composition, and biomass of microbial communities in subseafloor sediment with low total activity; - 2.
-To test how oceanographic factors control variation in sedimentary habitats, activities, and communities from gyre center to gyre margin; - 3.
-To quantify the extent to which these communities may be supplied with electron donors by water radiolysis; and - 4.
-To determine how sediment-basement exchange and potential activities in the basaltic basement vary with basement age and hydrologic regime (from ridge crest to abyssal plain).
+- To document the habitats, metabolic activities, genetic composition, and biomass of microbial communities in subseafloor sediment with low total activity; - To test how oceanographic factors control variation in sedimentary habitats, activities, and community compositions from gyre center to gyre margin; - To quantify the extent to which these microbial communities may be supplied with electron donors by water radiolysis; and - To determine how sediment-basement exchange and potential activities in the basaltic basement vary with basement age and hydrologic regime (from ridge crest to abyssal plain).